DC Public Safety Radio won the 2015 awards for best podcast and best audio from the National Association of Government

 DC Public Safety Radio and Television won the Government Customer Service Community of Practice (Cgov) 2014 Overall Excellence and Best Use of technology Awards.
 See conta.cc/1qiBV74 .

-DC Public Safety Television won three awards for public affairs television in 2015 from DCTV and three additional first-place awards in 2014
+DC Public Safety Television won two top awards for public affairs television in 2015 from DCTV and three additional first-place awards in 2014

 Welcome to “DC Public Safety” – Radio and television shows, blog and transcripts on crime, criminal offenders, and the criminal justice system.